ucuapps/CoronaryArteryStenosisScoreClassification/README.md

 # Coronary Artery Stenosis Level Classification

-It is the implementation of the [CNN-CASS: CNN for Classification of Coronary Artery Stenosis Score in MPR Images](https://arxiv.org/abs/2001.08593) by Maria Dobko, Bohdan Petryshak, and Oles Dobosevych
+This is an implementation of the [CNN-CASS: CNN for Classification of Coronary Artery Stenosis Score in MPR Images](https://arxiv.org/abs/2001.08593) by Maria Dobko, Bohdan Petryshak, and Oles Dobosevych

 In CVWW 2020 proceedings